 White Cloud’s e-cig produces billowing plumes of white mist, reminiscent of the cirrus clouds which give the batteries their name.
 We wish they offered manual batteries and a couple more nicotine levels, but there are no serious criticisms of this e-cig at all.

 Electronic cigarettes have a pretty challenging role to play.
 To get die-hard smokers to ditch the tar and the barrage of chemicals in tobacco cigarettes, an e-cig needs to offer ample vapor production, a strong throat hit and plenty of the nicotine they crave.
-White Cloud Cigarettes is one of the leading brands of e-cigarette, because their products have a reputation for doing just that.
-They’ve been featured widely in the media, in high-profile publications like Forbes, and have amassed a loyal following amongst the vaping community, but does the e-cig really deliver?
+White Cloud Cigarettes is one of the best brands of e-cigarette, because their products have a reputation for doing just that.
+They've been featured widely in the media, in high-profile publications like Forbes, and have amassed a loyal following amongst the vaping community, but does the e-cig really deliver?

 White Cloud is a Florida-based company founded in 2008.
 The three co-founders started working as distributors, gaining experience before securing their own factory in China to start producing their own.
 They're proud of their Chinese manufacturers, having carefully chosen the highest-quality facilities and subjecting every battery and cartridge to multiple quality checks before they're shipped to customers.
 They're also constantly researching and developing, as well as incorporating feedback from vapers to improve their products.
 As a result, there are 31 retail stores which carry White Cloud e-cigs.